graham/v8-multi-future-example/README.md

     let context = v8::Context::new_from_template(&mut handle_scope, global);
 ```

-Resolve later is now a function available to the context and the data of the Mutex<HashMap> is available to it.
+`resolve_later` is now a function available to the context and the data of the `Mutex<HashMap>` is available to it.
 In all my experiments this part works well and works as one migth expect, although it does require some `unsafe` to work.

 ```rust
     let mut context_scope = v8::ContextScope::new(&mut handle_scope, context);